-From the time a patient encounter commences, numerous functions occur operationally to ensure that revenue is collected efficiently and that the patient’s care is not impacted adversely.
-Using prior authorizations as the example again, the 2019 CAQH Index on Conducting Electronic Business Transactions reported that 87% of providers use a manual prior authorization system that requires phone calls, fax machines, and hours on hold.
+From the time a patient encounters commences, numerous functions occur operationally to ensure that revenue is collected efficiently and that the patient’s care is not impacted adversely.
+Using prior authorizations as the example again, the 2020 CAQH Index on Conducting Electronic Business Transactions reported that 87% of providers use a manual prior authorization system that requires phone calls, fax machines, and hours on hold.

 Successfully bringing artificial intelligence (AI) into the healthcare payment lifecycle means revisiting current practices and transforming the way healthcare does business.
 This is best accomplished through cloud-based technology, and bi-directional integration using a Health Level 7 (HL7) or Application Program Interface (API) linked directly to and compatible with the current EHR/EMR system.